Drug Categories of Concern in the Elderly

 Serious adverse effects include peptic ulceration and upper GI bleeding; risk is increased when an NSAID is begun and when dose is increased.
 Risk of upper GI bleeding increases when NSAIDs are given with warfarin, aspirin, or other antiplatelet drugs (eg, clopidogrel).
 NSAIDs may increase risk of cardiovascular events and can cause fluid retention and, rarely, nephropathy.

 Selective COX-2 (cyclooxygenase-2) inhibitors (coxibs) cause less GI irritation and platelet inhibition than other NSAIDs.
-Nonetheless, coxibs have a risk of GI bleeding, especially for patients taking warfarin or aspirin (even at a low dose) and for those who have had GI events.
+Nonetheless, coxibs still have a risk of GI bleeding, especially for patients taking warfarin or aspirin (even at a low dose) and for those who have had GI events.
 Coxibs, as a class, appear to increase risk of cardiovascular events, but risk may vary by drug; they should be used cautiously.
 Coxibs have renal effects comparable to those of other NSAIDs.

 Lower-risk alternatives (eg, acetaminophen) should be used when possible.
 If NSAIDs are used in the elderly, the lowest effective dose should be used, and continued need should be reviewed frequently.
 If NSAIDs are used long-term, serum creatinine and BP should be monitored closely, especially in patients with other risk factors (eg, heart failure, renal impairment, cirrhosis with ascites, volume depletion, diuretic use).